dantrr/100-days-of-code/log.md

 **Thoughts**: i'm most interested in using this as someone with an interest in finances.

 ### Day 80 // 19-July-2022
+**Today's Progress**: learned how to calculate mortgages, savings goals, and investment goals using numpy_financial.

+**Thoughts**: this is super handy in day to day life or just to do simple investment math.

+### Day 81 // 20-July-2022
 **Today's Progress**:

 **Thoughts**: